LitiumAB/Education/Developer Education/Bookstore/Docker/README.md

 If you run in to There are in general three places to look for any issue that you experience during setup:

 1. Litium event log - found as the file _litium.log_ in solution folder
-1. Litium elastic log - found as the file _elastic.log_ in solution folder
+1. Litium Elasticsearch log - found as the file _elastic.log_ in solution folder
-1. Elastic log in docker - Run the following command to get logs from the last minute (replace litium-elastic-demo with other container names if needed):
+1. Elasticsearch log in docker - Run the following command to get logs from the last minute (replace litium-elastic-demo with other container names if needed):
     ```console
     docker logs --since 1m litium-elastic-demo
     ```